-He had been so busy with his projects that he hadn’t made any contacts outside of his work and he now had one month to find something new.
+This client had been so busy with his company that he hadn’t made any contacts outside of his work and he now had one month to find something new.
 If I remember correctly, he also had concerns about his visa.

-As my client and I talked for more than two hours, we decided to make the process easier for him and we put together a list of what works and what you have to watch out for to make networking an enjoyable affair.
+As my client and I talked for more than two hours, we decided to make the process easier for him and we put together a list of what groups he would like and what he should prepare to make networking an enjoyable affair.

-1. Find the associations that are likely to have people in your field, you can do this with a Google search, doing a meet-up search, and by subscribing to mailing lists which tell you where and when groups meet.
+1. Find the associations that are likely to have people in your field, you can do this with a Google search, do a meet-up search, and ask friends and colleagues where they like to go to meet new and interesting people.

-However, don’t limit your networking to just groups similar to your profession, expand the search to related interest groups -that way you reach more people and groups who don’t have similar professions and they can give you new contacts and jobs to explore.
+However, don’t limit your networking to just groups similar to your profession, expand the search to other interest groups -that way you reach more people and groups who don’t have similar professions; they can give you new contacts and job possibilities to explore.

 2. In Europe, we are used to being generalists and have not learned to present just the pertinent slice of our interests.
 So, be precise and focused and know what you want.
-This helps people you meet to focus on what you are actually looking for and they can also remember it better later on.
+This helps people you meet focus on what you are actually looking for and they can also remember it better later on.

-Always give examples, i.e,. don’t just say you are looking for a job in international high tech with X program, tell people exactly what widget you are used to working with, where it is typically found and how they can reach you if they see a job opening for which you qualify.
+Always give examples, i.e,. don’t just say you are looking for a job in international high tech with X program, tell people exactly in what industry you have experience , what role you’d like to take and how they can reach you [FB, Twitter, LinkedIn] if they see a job opening for which you qualify.

 3. Before attending a networking event, find out what kinds of people typically attend and see if you can gear your “elevator speech” and your examples to their fields.
 You’ll also be more credible if you understand what they do and can speak intelligently about it.

-4. The most important thing is to practice what you are going to say, have an engaging elevator speech.
+4. The most important thing is to practice what you are going to say and have an engaging elevator speech.
 You can practice in front of the mirror (smile!), you can videotape yourself, you can practice with a friend and you can have someone video tape and critique you.
 The main thing is that you do it and not start saying some random things,when someone asks you what you do, or what s/he can do for you.

-5. “I’m standing at the door looking in at the event; how do I talk to someone, when they are all in groups already?”
+5. People ask me: “I’m standing at the door looking in at the event; how do I talk to someone, when they are all in groups already?”
 Meeting new people at these events can be daunting, especially when you go the first time.
 However, most people here in Silicon Valley/US are very friendly and are ready to include you in their conversation if you join their group and introduce yourself.
 If you feel really uncomfortable, an easy way to connect is to find the person who organized the event and ask him/her to introduce you around.